someonean/bsort/README.md

 # bsort
-Bublesort simulator in real time.
+Bubblesort simulator in real time.

+# How to use it
+Enter the string you want to sort, and this program will show you how characters bubble up, while others go down.